-Our current production, The Yellow Wallpaper (Det gule tapetet på norsk), is an extremely ambitious combination of modern dance and physical theatre.
-The play was first performed at Harastølen, an abandoned and condemned tuberculosis asylum on top of a mountain in Luster kommune.
+We find the unique and the universal in each story and explore the best way to communicate it to our audience.
+We are not afraid of challenges.
+The Yellow Wallpaper (Det gule tapetet på norsk), an extremely ambitious combination of modern dance and physical theatre, was first performed at Harastølen, an abandoned tuberculosis asylum on top of a mountain in Luster kommune.
 Ten sold out performances were well received by press and audience.
-We will play again on the 8th of September as part of the Bergen Fringe Festival.
+We were then invited to be part of the Bergen Fringe Festival and were chosen by Bergens Tidene newspaper as one of their top five activities in Bergen.
 The Yellow Wallpaper is an intimate psychological horror centering on the damage caused by ignoring and isolating the vulnerable, and the dangers of uninformed good intentions.
 The Yellow Wallpaper, originally written by Charlotte Perkins Gilman in 1892, follows the story of a woman suffering from severe postnatal depression, before there was such a diagnosis – when it was just dismissed as female hysteria.
-The Yellow Wallpaper has never been translated into Norwegian before.
-The play features an original soundtrack composed by Selma Stang, set, costume and video design by Tormod Lindgren, and lighting design by Marianne Thallaug Wedset.
+The Yellow Wallpaper had never been translated into Norwegian before.
+The play featured an original soundtrack composed by Selma Stang, set, costume and video design by Tormod Lindgren, and lighting design by Marianne Thallaug Wedset.

 Jeff continues his role as director of Palmerevyen, Norway’s oldest political revue.